 Related: Disney World Park Reservation Guide

 Park Reservations begin chronologically with Magic Kingdom and Disney’s Animal Kingdom reopening on July 11, followed by EPCOT and Disney’s Hollywood Studios on July 15.

 Don’t want to be stuck navigating this park reservation system by yourself?
 Want some expert help?
-Well, our friends at Academy Travel are standing by help.
-Whether you are an Annual Passholder or you are visiting the Magic Kingdom for the first time, Academy Travel agents understand these changes and will make sure your trip to the Walt Disney World Resort is Magical.
+Well, our friends at Academy Travel are standing by for assistance.
+Whether you are an Annual Passholder or visiting the Magic Kingdom for the first time, Academy Travel agents understand these changes and will make sure your trip to the Walt Disney World Resort is Magical.
 Click here to learn more and receive your free, no-obligation quote today!

 Have you been experiencing issues with Walt Disney World’s theme park reservation system?
 Did you get your reservations?
 Let us know in the comments!